The 6 Best Bone Broths For Dogs in 2023: Dry and Wet

 The Most Important Step

 Check the nutrition facts and ingredient lists.
-These are what separates junk products full of grains from real ones.
+These are what separates products with fancy marketing from real, traditional broths.
 Be wary of the slick messaging on the front of the package and flip it right to the back.

-Here are 8 things to look for in the best bone broth (powdered or liquid) for pets.
+8 things to look for in the best bone broth (powdered or liquid) for pets

 1. Is it Real Liquid or Dehydrated Bone Broth?

-Your product should list 'chicken bones' or 'beef bone broth' as the first ingredient.
+Look for words like 'chicken bones' or 'beef bone broth' as the first ingredient.
 That's it.
-You'll notice some use just broth, stock, protein or concentrates instead of the real thing.
+You'll notice some use just 'broth, stock, protein or concentrates' instead of the real thing.

 2. How Much Protein is There?